 Accurately measuring the progress of a project is always a challenge.
-There are many factors to account for in an progress update – type of measurement, accuracy of the data, frequency of the collect and the system of record are all important factor in accurate progress measurements.
+There are many factors to account for in a progress update – type of measurement, accuracy of the data, and the system of record are all important factor in accurate progress measurements.

-Inaccurate progress will foil your ability to spot early warning signs of trouble ahead, so to avoid that, here are 6 common methods for measuring project progress that will help you best measure performance and work completion.
-The methods below are summarized from “Project Control: Integrating Cost and Schedule in Construction,” by Wayne Del Pico.
+Inaccurate progress will foil your ability to spot early warning signs of trouble ahead.
+So to avoid that, here are 6 common methods for measuring project progress that will help you best measure performance and work completion.
+The methods below are summarized from the “Project Control: Integrating Cost and Schedule in Construction,” textbook by Wayne Del Pico.

 6 Ways to Measure Project Progress